docker/docs/content/faq/security/single-sign-on/enforcement-faqs.md

 ### Once we enable SSO for Docker Desktop, what's the impact to the flow for Build systems that use service accounts?

-If SSO is enabled, there is no impact for now.
+If you enable SSO, there is no impact for now.
 We'll continue to support either username/password or personal access token sign-in.
-However, if you **enforce** SSO:
+However, if you enforce SSO:

 * Service Account domain email addresses must be unaliased and enabled in their IdP
 * Username/password and personal access token will still work (but only if they exist, which they won't for new accounts)